charmquirk/Counter-Strike-Nintendo-DS/README.md

 ### Improve UI
 - [ ] Add screen with a button to skip tutorial.
+- [ ] Add a proper title screen.
+- [ ] Add more icons for better readability.
 - [ ] Put defuse/plant bomb ui button on touch screen.
 - [ ] Temporarily remove Jump ui button from the touch screen.
 - [ ] Reorganize settings menu and add tabs.
+Controls manages input settings such as keyboard mode, multiplayer allows you to change your name, graphics allows you to change your crosshair transparency, etc.
 - [ ] Reorganize the bottom screen.
 Put camo matching team color on bottom screen

 ### Improve Networking